potestiolab/canvas/README.md

 ## 5.1 - Arguments

 As shown in **Sec.
-5** the coordinate file, the file containing the list of survived atoms, and the topology one are always, mandatory.
-On the other hand, the domain division file is strongly recommended, even though is optional, the rescaled non-bonded 1-4 interactions flag
-(`-r/--resc14 Y`) and the string that indicates if LAMMPS or GROMACS input-files are created (`-c/--code lammps`) are optional.
+5** the coordinate file  of all-atom structure of the biomolecule (_protein.gro_), the file containing the list of survived atoms (_list_survived_atoms.dat_), and the topology file (_topol.top_) one are always, mandatory.
+On the other hand, the file containing the list of atoms splitted in different domain (_dom.txt_) is strongly recommended, even though is optional, the rescaled non-bonded 1-4 interactions between CG-beads flag (`-r/--resc14 Y`) and the string that indicates if LAMMPS or GROMACS input-files are created (`-c/--code lammps`) are optional.
 In the latter case, if not specified, gromacs input-files are returned.

 A short explaination of the above mentioned files is the following:

-* **`Coordinate FILE`**: File of atom Coordinates in .gro format

-* **`List survived atoms FILE`**: File containing the list of survived atoms organized in two columns:
+* **`protein.gro`**: File containing the coordinates of all-atom structure of the biomolecule in .gro format.

-                                It is the output file of block.py if correctly executed.
+* **`list_survived_atoms.dat`**: File containing the list of survived atoms organized in two columns.
+In particular, given the all-atom structure of the biomolecule, protein.gro, the _atom number_ is the fourth column of this file.
+The second column, is the label of the corresponding survived atom, that is _`at`_ in case the latter conserves its own properties, or _`cg`_ in case of medium-grained or coarse-grained resolution.
+Please, take in account that the file is the output file of block.py if correctly executed.

 ```
 |----------------|--------------------------|
 | at_num 1 (int) | caption 1 ('at' or 'cg') |